Axinte Frunză: World War I and 1920s activism

 In addition to Latin, Frunză could speak several of the Slavic languages, and his work included translations from Russian literature.
 Usually co-authored with Zoe, they include what is rated by critics as Romania's best version of Ivan Goncharov's Oblomov.
 Seen by critic George Călinescu as definitive evidence of Frunză's "perfect linguistic skill", it was initially serialized in Viața Romînească, in a variant which differed significantly from the volume version, printed later.
 According to Botez, the alterations made by his editor "took away the stylistic flavor", which was Frunză's forte.
 Frunză also provided acclaimed renditions of stories by Anton Chekhov (whom, according to Sevastos, he resembled both physically and "in his spiritual makeup"), Maxim Gorky, Vladimir Korolenko, and Semyon Yushkevich.
 Axinte alone wrote a number of novellas, which operate in the realm of social realism—and which reviewers such as Călinescu describe as "monotonous", but also as high accomplishments in the use of Romanian as a literary language; he also penned sketch stories and travel literature, including his impressions of Mount Athos, which he had visited in 1909.
 According to Sevastos, these texts reveal him as a keen observer of the "most delicate nuances", "rich in fine, original observations", and still carrying traces of his "Moldavian peasant" background.

 The Frunzăs continued to live in Iași during The Romanian Debacle, during which the city remained a provisional capital of Romania, as the southern regions, including Bucharest, had been occupied by the Central Powers.
 As argued by Ghibu, both Axinte Frunză, like his associate Nour, refused to visit Bessarabia immediately after the February Revolution had again liberalized Russia.
 Ghibu notes that Frunză never even left Iași, "not even when persistently called over to Chișinău" by the few groups of organized nationalists in the short-lived Moldavian Democratic Republic.
 The schoolteacher instead welcomed the October Revolution, informing his students about its historical importance.
 By March 1918, ahead of a temporary truce, he was working on a Romanian grammar for native speakers of Russian, which appeared at Carol Göbl company of Bucharest later that year.
 As he complained in a letter to historian Ion S. Floru, the edition was egregiously delayed by the National Liberal Alexandru C. Constantinescu of Internal Affairs, who was citing paper shortages as the underlying reason; approval was only obtained after an "intervention" by an influential Bessarabian activist, Pan Halippa.
-The Armistice of November 1918 eventually restored Romania and extended her borders, leading to the creation of Bessarabia, into which the Moldavian republic was also welcomed.
+The Armistice of November 1918 eventually restored Romania and extended her borders, leading to the creation of Greater Romania, into which the Moldavian republic was also welcomed.
 According to Nour, Frunză visited (or planned to visit) the newly acquired region—but was overall jaded, since he believed that Romanian rule had made social injustice more permanent, and since Bessarabian revolutionaries were regarded by him as inauthentic.